phiphi522001/Carbon-emission-analysis/README.md

 | 10661-10-2014 | 85 | 28 | 11 | 2014 | Regular Straight 505® Jeans – Steel (Water | 0.7665 | 15 | N/a (product with insufficient stage-level data) | N/a (product with insufficient stage-level data) | N/a (product with insufficient stage-level data) |
 | 10661-10-2015 | 85 | 28 | 6 | 2015 | Regular Straight 505® Jeans – Steel (Water | 0.7665 | 15 | N/a (product with insufficient stage-level data) | N/a (product with insufficient stage-level data) | N/a (product with insufficient stage-level data) |

-Those are first 10 rows of table `"product_emissions"`
+Those are first 10 rows of table `"product_emissions"`.

 ```sql
 SELECT * FROM companies LIMIT 10